chrisnoonan98675/site/xl-test/concept/key-xl-test-concepts.markdown

 A *test specification* represents a coherent set of tests.
 These can be jobs or tasks that include  that include automated tests.
 You can see the results of these tests in dashboards, reports, and qualifications.

+There are four types of test specification:

+* Active test specification: A test specification that can retrieve test results
+* Executable test specification: A test specification that can execute test runs and import the results
+* Passive test specification: A test specification to which an external process such as Jenkins can push results
+* Test specification set: A group that aggregates the results of multiple test specifications

-You can create a test specification [in the XL Test interface](/xl-test/how-to/add-a-test-specification.html), by [importing existing test results](/xl-test/how-to/import-test-results.html), or by [pushing results to XL Test via Jenkins](/xl-test/how-to/connect-xl-test-to-a-jenkins-job.html).
+You can create a test specification [in the XL Test interface](/xl-test/how-to/create-a-test-specification.html), by [importing existing test results](/xl-test/how-to/import-test-results.html), or by [pushing results to XL Test via Jenkins](/xl-test/how-to/connect-xl-test-to-a-jenkins-job.html).

-XL Test also allows you to create [executable test specifications](/xl-test/how-to/execute-tests-from-xl-test.html).
-XL Test delegates execution to the appropriate test tool(s) and takes care of importing the results.

 ## Projects